stravalib/stravalib/docs/contributing/build-release-guide.md

 nox -s build
 ```

-When you run, this, nox will:
+When you run this, nox will:

 1. create a `dist` directory with the wheel and the package sdist tarball.
 You can see the version of `stravalib` in the name of those files: